pyrochlore/obsidian-tracker/README.md

 ### v1.4.0
 - Add a new parameter (fixedScale) for the scaling of the output chart
 - Add a new parameter (fitPanelWidth) to enable/disable the auto-scaling of the output chart
+- Add a new parameter (margin) to help to position the chart
 - Tested in Obsidian mobile app on iPhone and iPad
 - Fixed bugs